PD Dr. Kateryna Schöning

 Research focus: Sketches and reconstructions of instrumental music from the manuscripts of the South German region, genuine instrumental composition in the context of the media change (manuscript – print), practical-didactic contexts.

-• Project of Alexander von Humboldt Foundation: An unknown tablature from the collection of Carl Ferdinand Becker (1804 – 1877): two urban musical cultures in dialogue, Institute of Musicology, Hochschule für Musik und Theater Leipzig, Germany, postdoc-position, head of project (1/10/2018 – 31/12/2018)
+• PI: Project of Alexander von Humboldt Foundation: An unknown tablature from the collection of Carl Ferdinand Becker (1804 – 1877): two urban musical cultures in dialogue (Eine unbekannte Tabulatur aus der Sammlung von Carl Ferdinand Becker (1804–1877): zwei bürgerliche Musikkulturen im Dialog), Institute of Musicology, Hochschule für Musik und Theater Leipzig, Germany 1/10/2018 – 31/12/2018; outcomes – see pubications.

-• Project of Alexander von Humboldt Foundation: Instrumental Genres from the 14th to the 16th-Centuries: Improvisation – Style – Genre, Hochschule für Musik und Theater „Felix Mendelssohn Bartholdy“ Leipzig, Germany, postdoc-position, head of project (1/10/2008 – 30/9/2010)
+• PI: Project of Alexander von Humboldt Foundation: Instrumental Genres from the 14th to the 16th-Centuries: Improvisation – Style – Genre, Hochschule für Musik und Theater „Felix Mendelssohn Bartholdy“ Leipzig, Germany, 1/10/2008 – 30/9/2010.

 Research focus: Concepts of style and genre in the reception of music before 1600, analytical methods.

-• Music in the East, Duration: Summer Semester 2014 – summer semester 2015, Institute of Musicology, Hochschule für Musik und Theater Leipzig, Germany (conception and realisation)
+• Music in the East, summer semester 2014 – summer semester 2015, Institute of Musicology, Hochschule für Musik und Theater Leipzig, Germany (conception and realisation).

-• Music of the Middle Ages and the Renaissance Today, Duration: winter semester 2004/2005 - summer semester 2006, State I.-P.-Kotljarevski University of Arts, Charkiw, Ukraine (conception and realisation)
+• Music of the Middle Ages and the Renaissance Today, winter semester 2004/2005 – summer semester 2006, State I.-P.-Kotljarevski University of Arts, Charkiw, Ukraine (conception and realisation).

 • DFG project: History of Science and Politics of the past.
 Musicology in Research and Teaching in early post-war Germany, Hochschule für Musik und Darstellende Kunst Mannheim, Germany, research staff (2010 – 2013) DFG-Webpage